 Plastic Straw Law – What Are The Rules?

-In recent years the debate surrounding plastic straw use has raged and as a staple of the bubble tea industry it's important for bubble tea shop owners to know the rules.
+In recent years, the debate over plastic straws has intensified.
+As a staple of the bubble tea industry, shop owners need to understand the rules.

 The Law on Plastic Straws in the UK